-\While the General Matrix in Form 1 was revised to include a category of specific 3rd degree felonies, this should not be viewed as changing the categorization in Form 5.
-Therefore, what is now categorized as a "Specific 3rd" in Form 1, i.e., DUI, Possession of Firearm by Restricted Person, and Failure to Respond to Officer's Signal to Stop, should still be categorized as a "3rd Other" in Form 5.
+^{}While the General Matrix in Form 1 was revised to include a category of specific 3rd and 2nd degree felonies, this should not be viewed as changing the categorization in Form 5.
+Therefore, what is now categorized as a "Specific 3rd" and "Specific 2nd" in Form 1, i.e., DUI, Possession of Firearm by Restricted Person, should still be categorized as a "3rd Other" or "2nd Other," respectively in Form 5.

-\\Form 5 only applies to sex offenses where the prison sentence has been suspended.
+^{}Form 5 only applies to sex offenses where the prison sentence has been suspended.
 Form 6 applies to sentencing of misdemeanor offenses under § 76-3-208 (1)(c).